the-difference-engine/ksf/README.md

 ## What Technologies Are We Using?

-The backend application is using the PERN Stack (Postgres, Express React, Node).
-The backend application is using [Express](https://expressjs.com/) Framework.
+The back end application is using the PERN Stack (Postgres, Express React, Node).
+The back end application is using [Express](https://expressjs.com/) Framework.
 The frontend application is using the [React](https://reactjs.org/) framework and several other third party libraries, bootstrapped via the [create-react-app](https://github.com/facebook/create-react-app) tool.
 [Postgres](https://www.postgresql.org/) is the database for the application.

 ## Getting Started With The App